Cro (musician): Other ventures

 Apart from his music, Cro also works as a designer.
 In 2010, he founded his own fashion label called VioVio.
-In 2015, he made a unique design for a Mercedes-Benz CLA which was given as a prize to one of his fans and is now part of the Mercedes-Benz Museum in Stuttgart, Germany.
+In 2015, he created a unique design for a Mercedes-Benz CLA which was given as a prize to one of his fans and is now part of the Mercedes-Benz Museum in Stuttgart, Germany.

 After the release of his last studio album tru., Cro started showing more of his art in general.
 On 8 September 2017, he had his first vernissage at the Circle Culture Gallery in Berlin, where he showed several pieces of art, including masks that he colored and self-made paintings.

-In 2016, Cro made his first movie titled Unsere Zeit ist jetzt ("Our Time Is Now"), where he was working together with German actor Til Schweiger.
-The movie started on 6 October 2016 in German cinemas.
+In 2016, Cro made his first movie titled Unsere Zeit ist jetzt ("Our Time Is Now"), where he collaborated with German actor Til Schweiger.
+The movie premiered on 6 October 2016 in German cinemas.

 Panda mask

 Cro does not show his face in public.
 To protect his privacy, he wears a mask for all musical and media appearances.
-He has also stated that the masks are to draw attention to his music as opposed to him as a person.
+He has also stated that the masks serve to draw attention to his music as opposed to him as a person.
 His first mask was a cut version made out of latex.
 Since 2014, he has worn an alternate mask made of cotton for some performances.
-Since the premiere of the video to "Unendlichkeit", Cro has worn a more minimalistic mask that is made of plastic and is fully white.
+Since the premiere of the video for "Unendlichkeit", Cro has worn a more minimalistic mask that is made of plastic and is fully white.

 Since 13 August 2020, Cro changed his mask with nearly every new single he released for his album, trip.
-Currently he has been releasing promotional photos using a “futuristic space mask”, which very vaguely resembles the panda mask he used to wear.
+Currently he has been releasing promotional photos using a “futuristic space mask”, which vaguely resembles the panda mask he used to wear.